-Highest ranked secondary programs (national rank):
+Highest ranked secondary program (national rank):

-• University of Vermont - Undergraduate (221)
+• University of Southern Maine - Undergraduate (356)

-A complete list of Vermont rankings is available on the NCTQ website.
+A complete list of Maine rankings is available on the NCTQ website.

-NCTQ was unable to evaluate the College of St. Joseph and Saint Michael's College, both private institutions housing publicly-approved teacher preparation programs.
+There were 4 institutions, all private but housing publicly-approved teacher preparation programs, which NCTQ was unable to evaluate.
 These institutions declined NCTQ's invitation to participate and did not turn over course materials for the Teacher Prep Review.
 Nevertheless, the Review does provide some limited findings on these programs, including whether they are adequately selective about who is admitted to the program and the quality of content preparation they provide.
 A complete list of non-cooperating institutions is available online.

 NCTQ's review of teacher preparation programs focuses on the knowledge, skills, and academic attributes new teachers need to be classroom ready when they graduate.
 Drawing from a set of 18 standards, NCTQ applies the relevant standards to elementary, secondary or special education programs.
-Findings for Vermont include:
+Findings for Maine include:

-Selectivity: 36 percent of programs in Vermont fully meet this standard, compared to the national average of 28 percent.
-These four programs select candidates above the 50th percentile in the population of college-attending high school graduates, a relatively modest bar compared to what other high-performing nations require.
-The undergraduate secondary program at Saint Michael's College earned a Strong Design designation for exceptional performance on this standard.
+Selectivity: One Maine program (5 percent) fully meets this standard, significantly less than the national average of 28 percent.
+The undergraduate secondary program at Bates College selects candidates above the 50th percentile in the population of college-attending high school graduates, a relatively modest bar compared to what other high-performing nations require.

-Early reading instruction: None of the evaluated elementary programs in Vermont meet or nearly meet this standard by preparing teacher candidates in effective, scientifically-based reading instruction, compared to 34 percent of programs nationally.
+Early reading instruction: None of the evaluated elementary programs in Maine meet or nearly meet this standard by preparing teacher candidates in effective, scientifically-based reading instruction, compared to 34 percent of programs nationally.

-Student teaching: No programs in Vermont were found to ensure a high-quality student teaching experience, in which candidates are assigned only to highly skilled teachers and receive frequent concrete feedback.
+Student teaching: No programs in Maine were found to ensure a high-quality student teaching experience, in which candidates are assigned only to highly-skilled teachers and receive frequent concrete feedback.
 Five percent of programs nationally require such an experience.

-Classroom management: No Vermont programs fully meet the standard by providing feedback to teacher candidates on specific classroom management strategies to improve classroom behavior, compared to 15 percent of all programs across the country.
+Classroom management: No Maine programs fully meet the standard by providing feedback to teacher candidates on specific classroom management strategies to improve classroom behavior.
+Across the country, 15 percent of programs meet this standard.

-Elementary content preparation: Only the undergraduate program at the College of St. Joseph was found to nearly meet this standard.
+Elementary content preparation: Only the undergraduate program at Saint Joseph's College of Maine was found to nearly meet this standard.
 Nationally, 11 percent of all elementary programs either meet or nearly meet this standard.

-Secondary content preparation: The results were even worse for subject matter preparation of secondary teacher candidates, with none of the programs fully meeting the standard, compared to the national average of 35 percent.
+Secondary content preparation: The results were no better for subject matter preparation of secondary teacher candidates, with only the undergraduate program at University of Southern Maine fully meeting the standard, compared to the national average of 35 percent.

 In addition to analyzing colleges and universities providing traditional teacher preparation, NCTQ reviewed a sample of secondary alternative certification providers not managed by a university or college.
-The results for these 85 providers, including one program in Vermont, were even weaker than for traditional programs.
+The results for these 85 providers, none of which are located in Maine, were even weaker than for traditional programs.
 NCTQ found their admissions standards to be too low, efforts to assess subject matter knowledge inadequate, and too little training or support provided to candidates who are asked to hit the ground running in the classroom.
 Only one provider out of 85 earned high marks (Teach For America, Massachusetts).

 The widespread attention surrounding the Review has helped to precipitate considerable activity by policymakers to strengthen teacher preparation.
-Over the last two years, 33 states, including Vermont, have made significant changes to laws and regulations to improve teacher preparation, and another seven states have taken steps forward.
-Vermont has adopted a more rigorous licensure content test for elementary teachers.
+Over the last two years, 33 states, including Maine, have made significant changes to laws and regulations to improve teacher preparation, and another seven states have taken steps forward.
+Maine has adopted a more rigorous licensure content test for elementary teachers.